Clinical-Genomics/scout/docs/user-guide/institute_settings.md

 Available to admin users only.

 Custom soft filters to be used for filtering variants can be defined here.
-It could be filters from variant callers or custom defined ones.
-The important thing is that these filters should already be available in the VCF file when a case is loaded in order to work
+The soft filters act on variant filters, as parsed from VCF FILTER column at variant load time, typically when the case is loaded.
+These could be directly from variant callers or custom defined filters from a pipeline.

 For instance the following soft filters defined in settings: